Samomunene/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles lists hidden files in a long format
+5-listfilesdigitonly displays content in long format with user and ids displayed numerically